Measures and their random reals: Randomness with Respect to Continuous Measures

-\begin{theorem} If a real $x$ is not hyperarithmetic, then there exists a continuos measure $\mu$ such that $x$ is $\mu$-random. \end{theorem}
+\begin{theorem} If a real $x$ is not hyperarithmetic, then there exists a continuous measure $\mu$ such that $x$ is $\mu$-random. \end{theorem}

 Theorem \ref{cont:thm_ncr-in-hyp} yields an interesting measure-theoretic characterization of $\Delta^1_1$.
 The result can also be obtained via a game-theoretic argument using Borel determinacy, along with a generalization of the Posner-Robinson Theorem via Kumabe-Slaman forcing.
 This is part of a more general argument which shows that for all $n$, the set $\NCR_n$ of reals which are not $n$-random for some continuous measure is countable.
-Here $n$-random means that a test can resort to the $(n-1)$st jump of the measure.
-The countability result has an interesting metamathematical twist.
-This work be presented in a separate paper \citep{reimann-slaman:ip}.
+Here $n$-random means that a test has access to the $(n-1)$st jump of a representation of the measure.
+The countability result for $\NCR_n$ has an interesting metamathematical twist.
+This work will be presented in a separate paper \citep{reimann-slaman:ip}.